-- Additionally, you can look at the keyword density of your high-ranking content on related subjects.
+- Additionally, you can calculate keyword density of your high-ranking content on related subjects.

 - It would help if you did what seems natural and gives the most incredible user experience rather than following keyword density guidelines established by tools like Yoast.

-- Create a few keywords that are contextually or semantically similar to your goal term (synonyms, variations, related themes, etc.) and include them into your content as you fill up the thematic emphasis of each page.
+- Create a few keywords that are contextually or semantically similar to your goal term (synonyms, keyword variants, related themes, etc.) and include them in your content as you fill-up the thematic emphasis of each page.
 To find out what phrases and keywords the top-performing sites are using, utilize tools like Clearscope.io, which scans competitor material.